vatlab/sos/README.md

     --quantMode GeneCounts --outFileNamePrefix aligned/mutated
 ```

-The first command builds an index, the second command aligns reads from the first sample, and the third command aligns reads from the second sample.
+The first command builds an index of the reference genome, the second command aligns reads from the first sample to the reference genome, and the third command aligns reads from the second sample to the reference genome.
 Do not panic if you do not know what these commands are doing, this is just an example.

 These commands generate, among other files, two files named ``aligned/control.out.tab`` and ``aligned/mutated.out.tab`` with expression counts of all genes.
 You then wrote a ``R`` script to analyze the results, something like